Events

 The Horticultural Societies of Elora & Salem and Fergus & District will jointly host the 6th Annual Centre Wellington Seedy Saturday on Saturday March 15th, 2025.

-This live event will be held at the Wellington County Museum & Archives, 0536 Wellington County Road 18 in Fergus.
-Doors will be open to the public from 10:30 am till 2:30 pm, with entry from the parking lot on the north side of the building.
-Admission will be free of charge to all attendees.
+This live event was held at the Wellington County Museum & Archives, 0536 Wellington County Road 18 in Fergus.
+Admission: free of charge to all attendees.

 Donations of seeds are welcomed.
 A seed donation table will be set up to receive and package donated seeds, as needed.
 Seeds may be exchanged for other varieties available on the free exchange tables.
 Seeds may also be taken from the exchange table or purchased from the commercial vendors.